MissVeronica/um-happy-birthday/README.md

 10. Delta interval +14/-14 days with the URL <code>.../um-happy-birthday/?delta=-1</code>
 11. UM Dashboard button: Restart Plugin WP Cronjob
 12. Code improvements
+### Version 2.7.0
+1. Support for UM 2.8.7 with new functions.
+2. Plugin will execute version 2.6.0 for pre versions of UM 2.8.7
+3. WP All Users list page with todays celebrants and their birthdates in a sortable column.
+4. "Resend" function moved to "Bulk actions" with support for multiple User "Resend".
+5. Todays celebrants page link from "Ultimate Member" in WP backend left column.
+6. Happy Birthday link in backend page header removed.

 ## References
 1. WP Cron:  https://developer.wordpress.org/plugins/cron/